upstash/vector-go/README.md

 ### Initializing the client

-There are two pieces of configuration required to use the Upstash vector client: an REST token and REST URL.
+There are two pieces of configuration required to use the Upstash Vector index client: an REST token and REST URL.
 Find your configuration values in the console dashboard at [https://console.upstash.com/](https://console.upstash.com/).

 ```go